danielruffolodeveloper/OpenWeatherMap_API_Wrapper/README.md

-# WeatherAPI_CI
+# OpenWeatherMap_API_Wrapper
 A small Express.js API endpoint that takes in a URL parameter of City and Country Code (eg. "AU") and fetches data from https://openweathermap.org/api in JSON Format.

 ### Purpose
-The purpose of this repository is to explain how easy it is to interface with a 3rd party API using Express and deploy its container to Dockerhub for further use on other Cloud Platforms.
+The purpose of this repository is to explain how easy it is to interface with a 3rd party API using Express

 ### Architecture
 The architecture is fairly simple using Express as our main API and Redis as a means of collecting usage metrics.
 We colelct the metrics to determine how often the endpoint is being accessed and what is the most common weather location requested.